© Crown copyright 2021

 In addition, many providers will have their own gym and leisure facilities and the guidance for providers of grassroots sport and gym or leisure facilities may be relevant.

 Performing arts courses, in normal circumstances, may involve a considerable amount of practical face-to-face teaching and assessment.
 Some providers have found alternative methods during the outbreak.
-You should consider new ways of delivering in-person teaching and assessment that adhere to guidelines on social distancing, so that all students can receive a high-quality academic experience in a way that protects both students and staff.
+You should consider new ways of delivering in-person teaching and assessment that adhere to guidelines on social distancing so that all students can receive a high-quality academic experience in a way that protects both students and staff.

 Tutors and staff should design sessions and rehearsals to avoid situations where students are unable to socially distance and, if this is not possible, reduce any time that students are not able to maintain social distancing.

-Regard should be given to the number of students in teaching groups.
 Smaller teaching group sizes should be used where it is not possible to maintain social distancing.
 For example, you might consider reducing the sizes of casts in drama, the size of orchestras, or the number of students involved in movement sessions.
 Where this is not possible, you should take mitigating actions to reduce the risk of transmission between staff and students, such as holding the session in a larger and well-ventilated room.

 Singing and playing wind and brass instruments

-Managing social and informal interactions
+Managing social and informal interactions for performing arts students

 You should provide students with advice as to where these sorts of interactions would be appropriate, and how to do them as safely as possible.